manoeltelesps/manoeltelesps/README.md

 # Hello, I'm Manoel Teles! 👋

 I am a Software Engineering student in my second semester at Universidade Católica de Brasília, constantly expanding my knowledge in web development and programming.
-My passion lies in building responsive, interactive web applications, and exploring new technologies.
+My passion lies in learning and sharing new knowledge in programming, and exploring new technologies.
 This profile is where I showcase my personal projects, experiments, and study materials.

 ## 🛠 Technologies & Tools I Use: